Statistical Aspects of SHAP: Functional ANOVA for Model Interpretation: SHAP overview and notation

 Let $Z$ be a $2^p \times p$ binary matrix whose rows are coalitions (1 indicates a feature's inclusion). $Z$ is contructed for $p = 4$ in Table \ref{tab:samping}.
 We let $n$ refer to the number of baseline vectors under evaluation.
 We refer to the $i$-th baseline as $b^{(i)}$ and the target vector as $t$.
 Let $X^{(i)} = Z t + (1 - Z) b^{(i)}$ be a $2^p \times p$ matrix of ``synthetic'' predictors, determined by the baseline and target vectors.
 Note that for any baseline, $b^{(i)}$, the Shapley values $\phi^{(i)}$ can be estimated by regressing $f(X^{(i)})$ on $Z$ as detailed in Section \ref{shap-reg}.
 Now, we can express the SHAP regression problem with multiple baselines as

 Thus, the solution to the SHAP regression problem with multiple baselines is simply the average of the SHAP estimates for each of the individual baselines.
 Since expectation is a linear operator, we see that these Shapley values can alternatively be computed as the solution to a regression of the average synthetic predictions on $Z$ ($Z \phi^{*} = \frac{1}{n} \left[ f(X^{(1)}) + \cdots + f(X^{(n)})\right]$).
-If multiple baselines are selected to approximate the sampling distribution of $X$, then we can use hypercube notation of Section \ref{shap-reg-def} to write
+If multiple baselines are selected to approximate the sampling distribution of $X$, then we can rewrite the hypercube notation of Section \ref{shap-reg-def} as in Figure \ref{fig:hypercube_mult_base}.